Regression-aware Continual Learning for Android Malware Detection: Conclusions and Future Work

 \section{Conclusions and Future Work}

-Malware evolution is a major concern for ML-based detectors, requiring frequent updates to avoid performance drops over time.
-While continual learning enables efficient model updates, our work sheds light on regression, a critical yet overlooked issue in malware detection.
-In summary, we introduce and analyze the phenomenon of regression in CL applied to malware detection, which we refer to as security regression, showing that although many CL strategies limit forgetting, they often fail to ensure consistency in predictions after model updates.
-To address this, we integrate the PCT~\cite{yan2021positive} regularizer into CL methods, demonstrating that it consistently reduces regression with minimal impact on performance across different evaluation modes and scenarios, in both DIL and CIL settings.
-While the results are promising, we acknowledge that this study assumes clean labels and access to prior model outputs, conditions not always met in real-world deployments.
+In this work, we analyze the phenomenon of security regression in CL applied to malware detection, showing that although many CL strategies limit forgetting, they often fail to ensure consistent predictions after model updates.
+We introduce a regression-aware training framework and instantiate it using the PCT regularizer~\cite{yan2021positive}, demonstrating that it consistently reduces regression with minimal impact on performance across different evaluation modes and scenarios.
+We acknowledge that this study assumes clean labels and access to prior model outputs, conditions not always met in real-world deployments.
 Moreover, the \azclass dataset used for multi-class experiments lacks temporal structure, limiting its ability to reflect realistic malware evolution.
 Future work could address these gaps by leveraging active learning to reduce labeling demands or by adopting temporally-aware benchmarks for multi-class settings, better capturing malware dynamics.
+We also aim to extend our framework by instantiating it with more recent state-of-the-art regression-aware penalties, such as ELODI~\cite{zhao2024elodi} and RCAT~\cite{angioni2024robustnesscongruent}.
+Lastly, our results highlight an important trade-off between preserving past decisions and maximizing average forward performance.
+Enforcing regression mitigation is particularly beneficial in security-critical scenarios where reintroducing previously mitigated threats carries a high cost.
+Conversely, in highly dynamic environments where malware rapidly becomes obsolete, prioritizing forward performance may be sufficient, making regression mitigation a scenario-dependent design choice.
 Despite these limitations, our findings remain broadly applicable and provide a foundation for more robust CL in security-sensitive domains.
-In contrast to prior work focused on forgetting, we (i) extend CL in malware detection by analyzing the issue of regression, and (ii) apply this framework to the CL malware detection application scenario.
-In conclusion, minimizing regression is key to maintaining trust in continuously updated malware detectors, making them more reliable and scalable in the face of evolving threats.
+Minimizing regression is key to maintaining trust in continuously updated malware detectors, making them more reliable and scalable in the face of evolving threats.